15 Years Of Empowering NRIs

 • High social connections and relations.

-Keeping up with the Joneses is an idiom in many parts of the world that refers to the comparison to one’s neighbor as a benchmark for rich and well-established section of society or their accumulation of material goods.
+Keeping up with the Joneses is an idiom used in many parts of the world to describe comparing yourself to your neighbour as a benchmark for wealth, status, or the accumulation of material goods.

 The situation is more complex for NRIs

-To fail to “keep up with the Joneses” is perceived as demonstrating socio-economic or cultural inferiority.
-This pressure of keeping up appearances often lead to you develop certain traits that can lead NRIs to;
+Failing to “keep up with the Joneses” is often perceived, wrongly, as a sign of socio-economic or cultural inferiority.
+This pressure to keep up appearances can push NRIs toward:

-• Buying and collecting things that are not of use.
+• Buying and collecting things that serve no real use.

-• Habit of getting validation from people and society and neighbours.
+• Seeking validation from people, society, and neighbours.

-• Loss of your peace of mind and happiness.
+• Losing their own peace of mind and happiness.

-The outside influences are always pouring in upon us, and we are always obeying their orders and accepting their verdicts.
-Well, let me tell you how you spend extravagantly without realising its repercussions.
+Outside influences are constantly pouring in, and we often end up obeying their unspoken rules and accepting their verdicts.
+Here’s how this extravagant spending happens without us fully realising its repercussions.

-The quality of spending determines the kind of life you lead or shall have in future.
+The quality of your spending determines the kind of life you lead now, and the life you’ll have in future.

-Below points may look very basic stuff but the thing is – your allocation in each basket will determine your future.
+The points below may look basic, but your allocation across each of these baskets will shape your future.

 • Buying items of basic needs and utilities